BasedLabs/NoLabs/README.md

 **Small molecules design lab:**

-- Small molecules design using a protein receptor with drug-likeness scoring component [REINVENT4](https://github.com/MolecularAI/REINVENT4)
+- Small molecules design using a protein target with drug-likeness scoring component [REINVENT4](https://github.com/MolecularAI/REINVENT4)

-Specify the search space where designed molecule must be placed and run Reinforcement learning.
+Specify the search space (location) where designed molecule would bind relative to protein target.
+Then run reinforcement learning to generate new molecules in specified binding region.

 WARNING: Reinforcement learning process might take a long time (with 128 molecules per 1 epoch and 50 epochs it could take a day)